Special Education Assessment Process

 More courses that may interest you:

-SED-903 Adaptive Phys Ed: Inclusive Games and Sports
+Adaptive Physical Education: Inclusive Games and Sports

 This course assists teachers to modify sports, games, and physical activities to make them appropriate for a person with a disability.
 There is a curriculum guide which evolved to assist teachers to e...